Fuzzy matching and deduplication

 The sample project dedup consolidate children builds on the "core" deduplication logic, extending it by consolidating the child records of the duplicates identified.
 This example uses the customer.csv table and the associated cust_sales.csv table.
 The two tables are linked by the CUSTID field.
 We discard duplicates from the customer.csv table and link the cust_sales.csv records of the discarded customers to the surviving customer records.

-Note that for simplicity we only use one sort/compare pass in this example.
+For simplicity we only use one sort/compare pass in this example.
 Normally, you would use multiple passes to improve match quality.
 See the deduplicate example for more on the use of multiple passes.

 Basic deduplication with "fuzzy matching"